dcbaker/cython/docs/src/userguide/language_basics.rst

 Pointer types are constructed as in C, by appending a ``*`` to the base type they point to, e.g. ``int**`` for a pointer to a pointer to a C int.
 Arrays use the normal C array syntax, e.g. ``int[10]``, and the size must be known at compile time for stack allocated arrays.
-Cython doesn't support variable length arrays from C99.
+Cython0 doesn't support variable length arrays from C99.
-Note that Cython uses array access for pointer dereferencing, as ``*x`` is not valid Python syntax, whereas ``x[0]`` is.
+Note that Cython0 uses array access for pointer dereferencing, as ``*x`` is not valid Python syntax, whereas ``x[0]`` is.

 Also, the Python types ``list``, ``dict``, ``tuple``, etc. may be used for